-Antibiotic resistance can be defined as the ability of bacteria to survive and even replicate during a course of treatment with a specific antibiotic.
+Antibiotic resistance can be defined as the ability of bacteria to survive, and even replicate, during a course of treatment with a specific antibiotic.

-A SAB that is identified by a laboratory as being caused by methicillin-resistant Staphylococcus aureus is referred to as SAB caused by MRSA.
-SAB caused by MRSA may cause more harm to patients and is associated with poorer outcomes as there are fewer antibiotics available to treat the infection.
+A SAB case that is identified by a laboratory as being caused by methicillin-resistant Staphylococcus aureus is referred to as MRSA.
+SAB caused by MRSA may cause more harm to patients and is associated with poorer outcomes because there are fewer antibiotics available to treat the infection.

-A SAB that is identified by a laboratory as being caused by Staphylococcus aureus that is sensitive to commonly used antibiotics is referred to as SAB caused by MSSA.
+A SAB case that is identified by a laboratory as being caused by Staphylococcus aureus that is sensitive to commonly used antibiotics (methicillin-sensitive) is referred to as MSSA.